shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w1_neural_networks/01_neural_networks_intuition/readme.md

 - Notation by vectors (simplification):

-  - Tips: Why named "hidden" layer? - The **correct** values for affordability, awareness, and perceived quality are "hidden" (unknown).
+  - Tips: Why named "hidden" layer? - Unlike the input vector, the **correct** values for affordability, awareness, and perceived quality are "hidden" (=unknown).

   ![alt text](resources/notes/09.png)